WoltLab/docs.woltlab.com/docs/javascript/components_dialog.md

 # Dialogs - JavaScript API

-Modal dialogs are a powerful tool to draw the viewer‘s attention to an important message, question or form.
+Modal dialogs are a powerful tool to draw the viewer’s attention to an important message, question or form.
 Dialogs naturally interrupt the workflow and prevent the navigation to other sections by making other elements on the page inert.

 WoltLab Suite 6.0 ships with four different types of dialogs.